 This table is called DecksTop and as the name suggests cleverly — the tabletop is indeed built out of recycled skateboard decks.
 Supported on a stainless steel frame, the vivid patterned top reflects the smart use of broken and damaged decks.

 Stunning effect, right?
-What you see here is a recycled lamp called Tetralamp that’s made from used juice boxes.
+What you see here is a recycled juice box lamp called Tetralamp constructed using discarded juice boxes.
 In order to create the lamp the packaging containers were first cut into strips, then folded into individual modules, to be held together by a special technique of origami.

 What do you see?
 ‘Fork and spoon’ or a bicycle?
 Hard to believe but this model of a cycle has been created using forks and spoons that we are used to dine with!
 Surprising, right?
 Check out the next photos for other views.